aarsenal04/aarsenal04/README.md

-### Hello World 👋❤️, I´m Andrea!
+### Hello World ❤️, I´m Andrea!
 I am a Computer Engineering student from Costa Rica.
+Currently working as a AI developer!
+- 👋 Data Scientist in progress.
 - 🔭 Constantly working to learn.
 - 🌱 Research lover.
-- 🌟 Astronomy enthusiast.
+- 🌟 AI enthusiast.
 - 💻 Passionate about technology and innovation.
 - 🎹 Pianist in progress.
 #### Connect with me